ComplianceAsCode/content/tests/README.md

 In addition to the Jinja context described above, the contents of the template variables (after processing in `template.py`) are also available to the test scenario.
 This enables template-specific checking.

+You can place a `test_config.yml` file in rule's `tests` folder to control usage of templated scenarios if they don't fit for that particular rule for some reason.
+The file is jinja2-capable and product-aware, and you can use keys `allow_templated_scenarios` or `deny_templated_scenarios` that expect to contain a list of scenario basenames (including e.g. `pass.sh` suffix) to either test or to block.
+If you want to disable templated scenarios for a rule completely, allow only a scenario that doesn't exist, s.a. `none`.

 ## Example of adding new test scenarios